The Four Feathers

 The Four Feathers is a 1902 adventure novel by British writer A. E. W. Mason that has inspired many films of the same title.
 In December 1901, Cornhill Magazine announced the title as one of two new serial stories to be published in the forthcoming year.
-Against the background of the Mahdist War, young Feversham disgraces himself by quitting the army, which others perceive as cowardice, symbolized by the four white feathers they give him.
-He redeems himself with acts of great courage and wins back the heart of the woman he loves.
+Against the background of the Mahdist War, young Feversham disgraces himself by quitting his regiment; others condemn his cowardice, symbolized by the four white feathers they give him.
+He belatedly redeems himself with acts of courage and wins back the heart of the woman he loves.

 Plot summary

 British officer Harry Feversham resigns from his commission in the Royal North Surrey Regiment just before Lord Wolseley's 1882 expedition to Egypt to suppress the rising of Colonel Ahmed Orabi.
 He is censured for cowardice by three of his comrades—Captain Trench and Lieutenants Castleton and Willoughby—signified by their delivery of three white feathers to him.
 His Ulster fiancée, Ethne Eustace, breaks off their engagement and also gives him a white feather.
 His best friend in the regiment, Captain Durrance, becomes a rival for Ethne.

 Harry talks with Lieutenant Sutch, a friend of his late father who is an imposing retired general.
-He questions his own motives, but says he will redeem himself by acts that will convince his critics to take back the feathers.
+He questions his own motives and freely acknowledges his cowardice, but says he will redeem himself by acts that will convince his critics to take back the feathers.
 He travels on his own to Egypt and Sudan, where in 1882 Muhammad Ahmed proclaimed himself the Mahdi (Guided One) and raised a holy war.
 On 26 January 1885, his Dervish forces captured Khartoum and killed its British governor, General Charles George Gordon.
 Most of the action over the next six years takes place in the eastern Sudan, where the British and Egyptians held Suakin.
 Durrance is blinded by sunstroke and invalided.
 Castleton is killed at Tamai, where a British square is briefly broken by a Mahdi attack.

 Harry's first success comes when he recovers lost letters of Gordon.
 He is aided by a Sudanese Arab, Abou Fatma.
-Later, disguised as a mad Greek musician, Harry gets imprisoned in Omdurman, where he rescues Captain Trench, who had been captured on a reconnaissance mission.
+Later, disguised as a mad Greek musician, Harry is imprisoned in Omdurman, where he rescues Captain Trench who had been captured on a reconnaissance mission.
 They escape.

 Learning of his actions, Willoughby and Trench give Ethne the feathers they had taken back from Harry.
 He returns to England and then travels on to Ramelton, a small town in the north of County Donegal in Ulster in the north of Ireland, where he sees Ethne for what he thinks is one last time, as she has decided to devote herself to the blind Durrance.
-But Durrance knows that Ethne loves Harry and frees her for Harry.
+But Durrance believes that Ethne loves Harry and selflessly frees her for Harry.
 Ethne and Harry wed, and Durrance travels to "the East" as a civilian.